 The external dimensions of the print are 23.2in x 11.7in (590mm x 297mm) and the printed area is 20.9in x 8.9in (530mm x 235mm).
 A lovely cinematic format.

-It's printed on good quality 170 gsm satin paper and ships rolled up in a VERY sturdy poster tube.
-It will arrive in pristine condition, ready to be framed and hung, pride of place, in your home.
+Printed on good quality 170 gsm satin paper, it will arrive in pristine condition, ready to be framed and hung, pride of place, in your home.